Lede, Belgium: Sandstone

 The Lede Formation (Formatie van Lede; abbreviation: Ld) is a geologic formation in the subsurface of Belgium.
 The formation is named after Lede.
 It consists of shallow-marine limestone and sandstone, deposited in the former sea that covered Belgium during the Eocene.
 The bluestone (for roads) and in particular the yellow-brown calcareous sandstone extracted from quarries in Lede and neighbouring areas, were widely used during the 15th to 18th century as construction material for religious and civil buildings.

+History

+Lede has its origins going back to the Middle Ages, controlled by various Lordships, especially the 'de Bette' family, (Marquess of Lede).

+The local church, 'Sint-Martinuskerk', was built in 14th Century.

+A Castle was built here in the mid-1700s.

+The Brussels-Ghent railway line was constructed through Lede in 1856.
+But industrial development remained limited: a few rural breweries, weaving mills, clothing and shoe companies were founded by local families, but all disappeared by the late 20th Century.

 Sights

-Lede is known for a statue of the Virgin Mary, called "Onze-Lieve-Vrouw-van-Zeven-Smarten" (Our Lady of the Seven Sorrows), to which a local legend attributes magical powers.
+Lede is known for a statue of the Virgin Mary, inside the Martin's Church, called "Onze-Lieve-Vrouw-van-Zeven-Smarten" (Our Lady of the Seven Sorrows), to which a local legend attributes miraculous powers, such as healing of diseases.
 The statue attracts many pilgrims.
 The statue is taken around in a procession during a Sunday in June, after the biannual nine-day festival.
 The local church, built in 1496, houses the statue.

-The abandoned Mesen Castle is situated in central Lede.
-It used to be the residence of the Marquess of Lede.
-Its demolition was started in April 2010.
+The former Mesen Castle was situated in central Lede.
+It used to be the residence of the Marquess of Lede until its family line died out in the early 19th century.
+It was used as a private girls' school until it closed in the 1970s.
+It began to fall into ruins by the 1990s.
+The local authorities began to demolish parts of the castle in 2010, despite protests from the local population to preserve it.
+But most of the structure was completely torn down by 2015.
+The former castle gardens still exist as a park.

+Economy

+The economy of Lede consists of agriculture and small businesses, including tourism.
+A psychiatric clinic is also here.
+The community is known for its fields, woods, horses and hiking/jogging trails.
+One such nature area is the 'Vallei van de Serskampse Beek.'